Sudalai Madan

-The deity Shiva is said to have created him and given him the name Sudalai Madan as the protector against evil forces, emanating from cemeteries and cremation grounds (sudalai).
-He is usually found with mother goddess Pechiamman, Brahmasakthi Amman, and Sudalai Mundan.
+Shiva is said to have created him and given him the name Sudalai Madan as the protector against evil forces, emanating from cemeteries and cremation grounds (sudalai).
+He is usually found with mother goddess Pechiamman, Mutharamman, Esakkiamman, Brahmashakti Amman, and Sudalai Mundan.
 Madathi is his consort.

-Sudalai is the guardian of the kodimaram (flagstaff) in several temples.
+Sudalai is the guardian of the kodimaram (flagstaff) in several temples and also a kuladeivam(god) of folk lore peoples.

 Legend

-The tale of Sudalai Madan originate from the Dravidian folk tradition of South India.
+The tale of Sudalai Madan originates from the Tamilfolk tradition of South India.
 The goddess Parvati wishes to have a child; her husband Shiva suggests that she perform austerities to gain the same.
 Accordingly, Parvati pleases Shiva by her penance at the Ayiramkal Mandapam at Kailasha, the celestial abode of Shiva.
 He plucks a lock of hair, which started to burn as soon as he throws it.
 The fire spreads to her mundanai (a part of the sari).
 From the fire, Sudalai Madan is born.

 Parvati initially feeds the child with amrita (the nectar of immortality) instead of breast milk, making him immortal.
 The child desires solid food.
 He goes to the cremation grounds (sudalai) on Kailasha, and begins to eat the burning corpses.
 Since he had such a fondness for meat, Shiva instructs him to go to earth and protect humans.
 Offerings of cooked food and drink are expected be offered to him, seeking his favour.